Why We’re the Best

 - Knowledge about Key West, its paranormal activity, its history, its legends, and its culture.

-- A new perspective on one of the most beloved locales in America, and on the “the world of the living” versus the “spirit world.”
+- A new perspective on one of the most beloved locales in America, and “the world of the living” versus the “spirit world.”

-- Unforgettable memories from an experience truly out-of-the-ordinary!
+- Unforgettable memories from a truly out-of-the-ordinary experience!

 Why is Key West so haunted?

 Key West has long been considered haunted.
-Some believe this is due to the presence of voodoo, or other curses, that linger in objects, houses, or over entire neighborhoods.
+Some believe this is due to voodoo or other curses that linger in objects, houses, or over entire neighborhoods.
 Others suggest that it’s the many terrible events that have happened on the island over the years.
-These events led to the creation of a legion of restless ghosts seeking vengeance, new victims, that are unable to attain final, resting peace.
+These events led to the creation of a legion of restless ghosts seeking vengeance and unable to attain final, resting peace.

-From as early on as the Spanish’s arrival, Key West has carried a strange energy within its sand and soil.
+From as early on as the arrival of the Spanish, Key West has carried a strange energy within its sand and soil.
 When the Spaniards first made landfall on Key West, they ventured inland and found bones were strewn across the island.

 These bones were human.